Watch: Explore UAE's hidden gems as tourism campaign is launched

 'There’s plenty of deals to be found as airlines compete for travellers’: Travel experts reveal ways to reduce travel costs

-Through the campaign, the country encourages residents and tourists to explore its hidden gems — beaches, nature retreats, cycling routes, islands, bazaars, camping spots, heritage places and hiking trails, among others.
+The campaign, activated during the cooler months, encourages residents and tourists to explore its hidden gems — beaches, nature retreats, cycling routes, islands, bazaars, camping spots, heritage places and hiking trails, among others.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Tweeting a video of the campaign on X, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, said the country is seeing a huge influx of tourists.
-“Our goal is to reach Dh450 billion as a contribution to the gross domestic product by 2031.”
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, said the country is seeing a huge influx of tourists.
+“Our goal is to reach Dh450 billion as a contribution to the gross domestic product by 2031,” he underscored.

 Here's the campaign video: